t-monaghan/t-monaghan.github.io/content/posts/copilot-is-a-user-interface-win.md

 \
 {{< youtube YhGUSIvsn_Y >}}
 \
-{{< callout text="Post Script: As I was preparing to post this I came across some discussion that resonated with my thoughts on this topic.Original callout." >}}
+{{< callout text="Post Script: As I was preparing to post this I came across some discussion that resonated with my thoughts on this topic." >}}

 The discussion started with [this piece written by Thane Ruthenis](https://www.lesswrong.com/posts/tqmQTezvXGFmfSe7f/how-much-are-llms-actually-boosting-real-world-programmer) questioning the impact LLMs have had on real-world programmer productivity, [and a comment in the discussion](https://news.ycombinator.com/item?id=43304384) of this article on Hacker News.
 Below is a portion of the comment that helped crystallise some of what’s been floating around in my head.